ibm-mas-manage/sno/docs/index.md

 		![image](images/subscription.png)

-		- After deployment is completed, select `Update configuration` by selecting the action from the top right corner of the page:
+		- After deployment is complete, select `Update configuration` by selecting the action from the top right corner of the page:

 		![image](images/configurationnew.png)